-- Information Technologies (IT) Software solutions and services, Consulting & Management in Israel. - Information Technologies (IT) Software solutions and services in US. - Training and implementation. - Computer infrastructure and cloud solutions. - Software product marketing and support.
+- Information Technologies (IT) Software solutions and services, Consulting & Management in Israel. - Information Technologies (IT) Software solutions and services in US. - Training and implementation. - Cloud infrastructure and computer solutions. - Software product marketing and support.

 Information Technologies (IT) Software solutions and services, Consulting & Management in Israel.